 The US will stand publicly by its support for Israel while making a few noises about how terrible it is that the Peace Process is stalled and sending aid to refugees.
 The EU will call for peace talks between Israelis and Palestinians to resume.
-Israel will steadily built more new settlements and bulldoze property of any Palestinian suspected of being related to any terrorist.
+Israel will steadily build more new settlements and bulldoze the property of any Palestinian suspected of being related to any terrorist.
 And the Palestinians will lose again.

 Alexis: We are both coming to the same conclusion on many issues.
-I would add that legal arguments are not just “showy tactics that rarely lead to resolution of international disputes.”
+I would add that legal arguments are not just “showy tactics that rarely lead to the resolution of international disputes.”
 They are principles upon which all nations should base political discourse.
 And the fact that the Iranians have never lost faith in those principles means that they have provided “constructive help.”